 Cause Marketing has many advantages, here is an outline of how to do cause marketing right to help your brand.
 So what is cause marketing?
 It is a "type of Corporate Social Responsibility (CSR) in which a company’s promotional campaign has the dual purpose of increasing profitability while bettering society."
 Engaging in cause marketing helps firms increase their bottom line while helping the world at large - a win-win.
 We live in a world of hyper-aware, socially conscious consumers.
 These consumers are more likely than the generations before to choose brands based on the causes they support.
 If a firm doesn't employ some form of cause marketing, consumers may turn to competitors.

 However, there is a thin line between cause marketing that will drive people to your brand and away from it.
 You can follow our do's and don't to make sure you are doing it right.

 Do choose a related cause.
 The cause that you choose to support should have a clear relation to your company - or if it doesn't, then the relationship should be made painfully clear.
-A great example of this is staples and education.
+A great example of this is Staples and their support of worldwide education.
 Everyone knows that Staples sells supplies for schools, so the link is clear.

 Don't choose a cause that has nothing to do with your company.
-A poorly executed cause marketing campaign in this sense can hurt more than it can help.
-Consumers aren't stupid, they will see right through attempts at transparent attempts to profit from a cause.
+A poorly executed cause marketing campaign can hurt more than it can help.
+Consumers aren't stupid, they will see right through attempts to simply profit from a cause.
 This can create a poor public image of your brand and cause consumers to make a mockery of you on social media.

 Don't have short-term relationships with a number of causes.
-If instead of picking a single or a couple of causes that you are committed to, you cycle through causes on a quarterly basis, you will lose credibility.
+If you rotate through foundations every few months, you will lose credibility.
 Pick one or two that you would like to support and stick with them.
 It takes time for your relationship to be known by consumers.
-Cycling through a number of causes signals to consumers that you don't really care about any of them.
-It doesn't help the cause or your company - a lose-lose.
+Cycling through a number of causes signals that you don't really care about any of them.
+It doesn't help the cause, or your company - a lose-lose.

-Do provide an actionable step.
+Do provide a clear way consumers can help.
 It is important that you partner with a cause that can be addressed.
-Even if the cause is a big one, such as global warming, it is important that you provide a way for consumers to act on it - even if it's just through educating others on the issue.
-This will not only benefit the cause you are trying to help, but will also make consumers associate your company with the positive emotion they got when they did a positive action.
+Even if the cause is a big one, such as global warming, it is important you show them a way they can make an impact - even if it's just through educating others on the issue.
+This will not only benefit the cause you are trying to help, but will also make consumers associate your company with the positive emotion they get when they do the a positive action.

 Don't just state the problem without a solution.
 If your marketing consists only of listing problem, it can hurt your brand.
-Consumers may perceive you more negatively and choose to avoid you.
+Consumers may perceive you negatively and choose to avoid you in the future.

 Don't just pay lip service.
-Consumers will quickly call out companies who say they are committed to something, but don't do any actions to back it up.
-Worse than this, in some cases, companies will do exactly what they said they were against.
+Consumers will quickly call out companies who say they are committed to something, but don't do anything to back it up.
+Worse, companies will sometimes do exactly what they said they were against.
 Picture the outrage people would have if PETA, a company all about protecting animals, supported a company which sold fur scarfs.
 This creates a terrible image for your brand as being hypocritical and unjust.

 And we're often at work very late and very early